 - If a chisel is used as a screwdriver, the tip of the chisel may break and fly off, hitting the user or other employees.

 - If a wooden handle on a tool, such as a hammer or an axe, is loose, splintered, or cracked, the head of the tool may fly off and strike the user or other employees.

-- If the jaws of a wrench are sprung, the wrench might slip.
+- Finally, if the jaws of a wrench are sprung, the wrench might slip.

 Electrical shocks, which can lead to injuries such as heart failure and burns, are among the major hazards associated with electric powered tools.
 Under certain conditions, even a small amount of electric current can result in fibrillation of the heart and death.
 An electric shock also can cause the user to fall off a ladder or other elevated work surface and be injured due to the fall.

 Pneumatic tools are powered by compressed air and include chippers, drills, hammers, and sanders.